dbt-labs/docs.getdbt.com/website/docs/terms/data-lineage.md

 ---

 <head>
-    <title>Data lineage: what it is and how to automate it - dbt Labs</title>
+    <title>Data lineage: What it is and how to automate it - dbt Labs</title>
 </head>

 Data lineage provides a holistic view of how data moves through an organization, where it’s transformed and consumed.
 Overall, data lineage is a fundamental concept to understand in the practice of analytics engineering and modern data work.